mtolly/onyx/README.md

   * adjusts roll lengths to end immediately after the last note-on in the roll (as recommended by Harmonix on the RBN forums)

+  * swaps out the tempo track of a MIDI file, to easily use the same chart with two differently timed versions of a song

 Binaries for Windows/Mac/Linux are available on the [releases](https://github.com/mtolly/onyxite-customs/releases) page.